Jamsetji Tata: Business

 Tata worked in his father's company until he was 29.
 He founded a trading company in 1868 with ₹21,000 capital (worth USD52 million in 2015 prices).
 He bought a bankrupt oil mill at Chinchpokli in 1869 and converted it to a cotton mill, which he renamed as Alexandra Mill.
 He sold the mill 2 years later for a profit.
-Later, in 1874, Jamshedji Tata floated the Central India Spinning, Weaving, and Manufacturing Company in Nagpur because it seemed like a suitable place for him to establish another business venture.
+Later, in 1874, Jamsetji floated the Central India Spinning, Weaving, and Manufacturing Company in Nagpur because it seemed like a suitable place for him to establish another business venture.
 Due to this unconventional location, the people of Bombay scorned Tata for not making the smart move by taking the cotton business up in Bombay, known as the "Cottonopolis" of India.
 They did not understand why he went to Nagpur to start a new business.

 He had four goals in life: setting up an iron and steel company, a world-class learning institution, a unique hotel and a hydroelectric plant.
 Only the hotel became a reality during his lifetime, with the inauguration of the Taj Mahal Hotel at Colaba waterfront in Mumbai on 3 December 1903.

 In 1885, Tata floated another company in Pondicherry for the sole purpose of distributing Indian textiles to the nearby French Colonies and not having to pay duties; however, this failed due to insufficient demand for the fabrics.
 This led to his purchase of the Dharamsi Mills at Kurla in Bombay and later reselling it to buy the Advance Mills in Ahmedabad.
 Tata named it Advance Mills because it was one of the most high-tech mills at the time.
 On top of its technology, the company left a great effect on the city of Ahmedabad because Tata made an effort to integrate the mill within the city in order to provide economic growth to its community.
 Through these many contributions, Tata advanced the textile and cotton industry in India.
-Jamshedji Tata continued to be an important figure in the industrial world even in his later stages of life.
+Jamsetji Tata continued to be an important figure in the industrial world even in his later stages of life.
 Later on, Tata became a strong supporter of Swadeshism.